nchah/freebase-mql/README.md

 ## Sunsetting Freebase and Wikidata Migration

-The migration of Freebase data to Wikidata can be tracked [here](https://www.wikidata.org/wiki/Wikidata:WikiProject_Freebase).
+The migration of Freebase data to Wikidata can be tracked [here](https://www.wikidata.org/wiki/Wikidata:WikiProject_Freebase) on wikidata.org.

-I am tracking the project and any contributions in this repository [wikidata](https://github.com/nchah/wikidata).
+My personal repo to track the project and any contributions are in this [wikidata](https://github.com/nchah/wikidata) repository.

 . . .

 ## Sources

 Some sources may no longer be available following the deprecation of the Freebase API on June 30, 2015.

 ### Announcements Timeline